Malcolm Smith's Family History Archive

 [Ref.
 N.10]

 Alfred Hanley was born on 28 April 1830 in Brighton and Emma on 5 January 1833 in Westminster.
 There is a references to Samuel in the Post Office Directory of 1835 as having his business at 3 Bridge Street Westminster.
-It is likely that the family moved to Oxford soon after that date.
+That address is confirmed in Electoral Registers for 1832, 1837 and 1842, that latter being five years after his death but showing his eligibilty as being the owner of property in Meeting House Lane in Brighton.

-Thereafter, nothing of Samuel's life is known up to the time of his death which took place in Oxford on 5 April 1837 when he was aged 47.
+Samuel and his wife moved to Oxford and remained there until the time of his death on 5 April 1837 when he was aged 47.
 He was buried at Summertown, Oxford and his Will was proved at London on 24 August 1839.
+His wife Susannah remained in her home town until her death in 1875.
+Samuel was clearly related to twice mayor of Oxford, William Folker, but that connection has yet to be established.

 Top of page